Kyriosity/use-dev/README+/parts/_ext/ISie/README.md

 Equal - is burdensome with options

-+ extensibility: you may both arrange your syntax over ISie and add new staff (like tongues) and FEATURES (like Is() on your custom types).
++ Extensibility: you may both arrange your syntax over ISie and add new staff (like tongues) and FEATURES (like Is() on your custom types).

 UNICODE - BIG TOPIC https://www.unicode.org/glossary/#ASCII